 a.
 The Paleolithic Or The Old Stone Age Tool

-Paleolithic period covered maximum technological tools of the human history.
+The Paleolithic period covered maximum technological tools of the human history.
 This is the longest Stone Age period.
-It started from 2.5 million ago and ended 9600 BCE.
-In the end of the Paleolithic era, traces of certain arts like personal caves, paintings, and ornaments can be found from the end of the Paleolithic era.
+It started 2.5 million ago and ended in 9600 BCE.
+The traces of certain arts like personal caves, paintings, and ornaments can be found from the end of the Paleolithic era.

 Oldowan is the earliest of the Stone Age industries.
-The Oldowan industry contain very basic and simple choppers and flakes.
-The Oldowan series of tools belong to an era of 2.5 million years ago.
+The Oldowan industry contains very basic and simple choppers and flakes.
+The Oldowan series of tools originated almost 2.5 million years ago.

-Acheulean series of tools come after Oldowan industry.
-They are 1.7 million years old.
+The Acheulean series of tools come after the Oldowan industry.
+They are almost 1.7 million years old.
 The Acheulean industry contained more complex and more symmetric shapes.
-These tools were harder to break and had more sharp edges which did the job conveniently.
+These tools were harder to break and had sharper edges which did the job more conveniently.

 b.
 The Mesolithic Or The Middle Stone Age

-The Mesolithic period started at the end of the ice age i.e 9600 BCE and the Mesolithic period ended at the start of the agriculture.
-As the agriculture started at different times at different regions of the world therefore exact date of the end of the Mesolithic age can’t be specified.
-Agriculture first started in Southeast Europe about 7000 BCE so after 7000 BCE, end of the Mesolithic period begins.
+The Mesolithic period started towards the end of the ice age i.e 9600 BCE and the Mesolithic period ended at the start of agriculture.
+As agriculture started at different times in different parts of the world, therefore exact date of the end of the Mesolithic age can’t be specified.
+Agriculture first started in Southeast Europe in 7000 BCE, so the end of Mesolithic period began after 7000 BCE.
 Some new tools along with the Paleolithic tools were used in the Mesolithic tools.
 The new tools used in the Mesolithic period contained the following tools:

 It was a carpentry tool used for making certain objects like boats, fishing platforms, and houses.
-It is made when a crosswise flake is re-sharpened using teeth.
-This belong to an era of 8000 years old.
+It was made by re-sharpening a crosswise flake using teeth.
+This tool was in use almost 8000 years ago.

-A variety of scrapers like end scrapers, side scrapers, and combined scrapers were used in the Mesolithic era.
+A variety of scrapers like end scrapers, side scrapers, and combined scrapers were used during the Mesolithic era.
 These scrapers turned raw hides into tents, clothing, and other utilities.
-The scrapers varied in size and weight.
-These were delicate as to be held in fingers for small and delicate work or they were large and heavy to be used for big and rough works.
+They varied in size and weight.
+The were small and delicate scrapers for small and delicate work, and large and heavy scrapers for big and rough work.

 Multipurpose Flake Tools

-In the Mesolithic age, people used tools that were used for multipurpose.
-For example a flake could be a tool whose one side can be used as a knife, the other side could be used as hammerstone, and the third side could be used as scrapper.
+During the Mesolithic age, people started using multipurpose tools,.
+For example a flake could be a tool whose one side could be used as a knife, second side could be used as hammerstone, and the third side could be used as a scraper.

-These tools are made very fine.
-They were made by striking flat, straight, and parallel-sides flakes from stones.
+These tools were made very fine.
+They were made by breaking down stones into flat, straight, and parallel-sided flakes from stones.

 Microliths were used to make arrow heads, spears, and other weapons and tools.
-They may be fixed to bone or wood for holding purposes.
+Handheld microliths were made by attaching them to wooden or metallic handles.

-Burins are tools of Mesolithic age made of flint flakes or blades.
-They have sharp edges removed from stone.
-They were used to score bones and antlers to create thin pieces like needles and fish points.
+Burins were stone tools of the Mesolithic age made from flint flakes or blades.
+They had sharp edges and were used to score bones and antlers to create thin pieces like needles and fish points.

 c.
 The Neolithic Or The New Stone Age

-People started getting knowledge of agriculture and domestic animals like sheep, meat, pigs, and goats for food, and clothing.
+People started getting to know of agriculture and domestic animals like sheep, meat, pigs, and goats – for food and clothing.

 Leaf Shaped Flint

 They were used as arrows and knives.
-They were made up of flint stone.
+They were made of flint stone.

 Blades And Diggers

-They were used for getting animals’ meat and skin.
+They were used for cutting animals’ meat and skin.
 They were also used in farming for digging the soil.
-To dig and cut easily, they needed to be very sharp.
+They needed to be very sharp to dig and cut easily, .

-Axe is an important tool and weapon in the Neolithic era as it can be used planting, cutting branches of the trees, and also used as tool against the attacking animals.
+Axe was an important tool and weapon during the Neolithic era as it was used for planting, cutting trees, and defense against wild animals.
 The edges of the axe were sharpened by rubbing them against a rough surface.

 Hammers And Chisels

-Hammers were made by rounding a rock and drilling a hole through it.
-While attaching a sharp stone to a stick makes a chisel.
-Hammers and Chisels were used together in woodworking.
+The hammer was made by drilling a hole through a round rock.
+While, attaching a sharp stone to a stick makes a chisel.
+Hammers and Chisels were used together in woodwork.

-An adze is a flat blade attached to a handle like axe.
-Adze is used in woodworking.
-It chops a piece of wood when adze hit a wood.
-A larger adze is used for digging soil and cutting roots of trees.
+An adze was a flat blade attached to a handle just like axe.
+Adze was used in woodwork.
+It was used for chopping wood and larger adzes were used for digging soil and cutting roots of trees.

 Arrows And Spearheads

 More sophisticated and fine arrows and spearheads were made in Neolithic age.
-The heads of arrow and spearheads were tied to the shaft so that they don’t slip from the shaft.
+The heads of arrows and spearheads were tied to the shaft so that they don’t slip.

 Arrowheads were made of flint which was less fragile and sharper as compared to wood and bones.
-But sharper and tapered made the arrowheads more fragile.
+But sharpening and tapering these arrowheads made them more fragile.

 5. Stone Age Hunting Tools

-In Stone Age, people used sharpened sticks for hunting and protection purposes.
-This is a very basic tool for hunting and protection.
+During the Stone Age, people used sharpened sticks for hunting and protection purposes.
+They were a very basic tool used for hunting and protection.
 They were used to hunt certain animals like wolves, foxes, bears, deer, hyena and much more.

-Spear is an advanced form of sharpened stick.
-The stick chose is long and strong with pointed end.
-Some metal or other material might be used at the pointed end for Sharpe and pointed end.
+Spear is an advanced form of the sharpened stick.
+A long and strong stick is chosen with a pointed end.
+Some metal or other material may be attached at the pointed end.
 Big wild animals could be hunted and killed using spears.
-They were used in combats and wars as well.
+They were used in combat and wars as well.

 Bow And Arrows

-Bow is used to throw arrows on the target.
-As the arrow is pointed and sharp so when it hit the target i.e animal, it goes into the body of the target and hence impairing and damaging the target.
+Bow is used to launch arrows on a target.
+As the arrow is pointed and sharp so when it hits the target i.e an animal, it pierces its body.
 Bows and arrows were very useful for hunting purposes.
 Small and running animals like squirrels could also be hunted using bow and arrows.

-Harpoon is a tool used in Stone Age for hunting purposes.
-It is similar to a spear but it is more lengthy that a spear.
-This was used for hunting big aquatic animals like whale.
-Rope can also be attached to the harpoon so that the hunted animal can be dragged back.
+Harpoon was a tool used during the Stone Age for hunting purposes.
+It was similar to a spear but much longer.
+This was used for hunting big aquatic animals like whales.
+A rope could also be attached to the harpoon so that the hunted animal can be dragged back to the hunter.

 Axe was used for both hunting and farming purposes.
-It was sharper and harder to break.
-That’s why axe was preferred over many other tools.
-It can be held from one end that is round and pointed while the other side is sharper and flat used for hitting.
+It was very sharp and harder to break.
+That is why it was preferred over many other tools.
+It could be held from one end which was like a handle, while the other side was sharp and flat, and used for hitting.

 6. Stone Age Farming Tools

-In ancient times certain grains and cereals like wheat, and barley were grown.
-The people used grinding stones to make flour used for making bread.
+In ancient times certain grains and cereals like wheat and barley were grown.
+People used grinding stones to make flour which was used for making bread.
 Certain tools were used for farming.
-The tools were very basic in the start but advanced with the passage of time.
+The tools were very basic in the beginning but were improved with the passage of time.

-Cleaver was also used in farming for digging the soil for placing seeds/plants.
+Cleaver was used in farming for digging the soil for placing seeds/plants.

-In farming adze is used to remove roots and other wood from the soil to make it appropriate for farming.
+In farming, adze was used to dig out tree roots and other wood from the soil to make it appropriate for farming.

 Blades were used in settled life to cut fruits and vegetables.
-Blades helped in agriculture by getting seeds from the fruits and vegetables and planting the seeds in the soil.
+Blades helped in agriculture by extracting seeds from the fruits and vegetables, and by planting the seeds in the soil.

-Axe was also used in agriculture purposes for cutting roots and branches of trees and getting the required wood and seeds for farming purposes.
+Axe was used in agriculture for cutting roots and branches of trees and getting the required wood and seeds for farming purposes.